fablabbcn/fablabbcn-legacy-web/_posts/news-post/2016-06-29-smart-citizen-interview.md

 <br>
-We have been collaborating with researchers all over the world in universities like the University College London, the Royal College of Art, the MIT, among others, and in different projects related with them.
-Finally, we are now getting EU funding support to develop research around the technology and its implementation strategies in different cities in Europe.
-As the world is going open source, we are about to record the largest expansion of our project – from 1,200 sensors and 3,200 users – and thus to play our part in the massive growth of the Internet of Things devices and
+We have been collaborating with researchers all over the world in universities like the University College London, the Royal College of Art, the MIT, among others, and in different projects related with them. <mark>Finally, we are now getting EU funding support to develop research around the technology and its implementation strategies in different cities in Europe.</mark> As the world is going open source, we are about to record the largest expansion of our project – from 1,200 sensors and 3,200 users – and thus to play our part in the massive growth of the Internet of Things devices and